skylinejs/skyline/apps/docs/docs/caching.md

 <br />

 I hope that this short thought experiment clearly demonstrates the need for a caching strategy that provides consistency regardless of the order of operations that are executed on the cache.
-This garantuee cannot come at the expense of the complexity of the code that needs to be written, because complex code is hard to write and even harder to test, so it will be buggy and therefore not provide a garantuee.
+This guarantuee cannot come at the expense of the complexity of the code that needs to be written, because complex code is hard to write and even harder to test, so it will be buggy and therefore not provide a guarantuee.

 Enter the Skyline caching framework, that solves all of these problems while still providing a simple interface to the developer - by borrowing a trick or two from theoretical computer science.